Kernix13/vision-grid-express/README.md

 3. **HOME**: Should I have a confirmation for the "clear all" button?
 4. **BOARD**: Should I add an option to remove all saved images?
 Otherwise, the user has to manually click "x" and confirm for each saved image.
 5. Did I actually set a char limit for the editable blockquote of 115?
 Check.
+6 Why when I wrapped sliderTime value in Number() did my setting of localStorage break?

 ### Bugs

-6. **BOARD**: Use of innerHTML for board page editable text is an issue!
+7. **BOARD**: Use of innerHTML for board page editable text is an issue!
 If I switch from localStorage to a database, I need to sanitize that.
 Or I would have to build some kind of markdown or rich text editor, but that may have the same problem.

 -->